 Across channels it’s crucial to consider the balance of fundraising and engagement – and this is especially important with SMS.
 Once someone is on an organization’s SMS list, they’re able to see all your past messages right in front of them every time they open a new one.
 As you’re developing content, make sure you’re thinking about the stack and the comprehensive story you are telling, and find that correct balance so you aren’t only asking for money, but offering back engagement opportunities.

 Interested in chatting more about starting an SMS program for your organization?
-Email me at email@example.com!
+Email us at firstname.lastname@example.org!